xmlui-org/xmlui-mcp/README.md

 The `ServerConfig` struct supports:

-- `XMLUIDir` (required): Path to XMLUI source directory
-- `ExampleRoot`: Root directory for examples
+- `ExampleRoot`: Root directory for examples (optional)
-- `ExampleDirs`: Subdirectories within example root
+- `ExampleDirs`: Subdirectories within example root (optional)
 - `HTTPMode`: Whether to run in HTTP mode
 - `Port`: Port for HTTP mode (default: "8080")
-- `AnalyticsFile`: Path to analytics file
+- `AnalyticsFile`: Path to analytics file (optional)

+Note: The XMLUI repository is automatically downloaded and cached on first use.
+No manual path configuration is needed.

 ## API Reference